-- Majestic has until June 15, 2022, to carry out a technical review and preliminary exploration work on the tenements; - Provided that the Company expends a total of A\$100,000 by June 15, 2022, (completed) it shall have the right to acquire a 65% interest in the tenements by entering into a joint venture with Western Explorers.
+- Majestic is in negotiations to extend its LOI timing beyond its June 15, 2022 deadline to carry out a technical review and preliminary exploration work on the tenements as the Company; - Provided that the Company expends a total of A\$100,000 by June 15, 2022, (completed) it shall have the right to acquire a 65% interest in the tenements by entering into a joint venture with Western Explorers.
 To earn its interest, the Company must contribute A\$1,000,000 over a period of two years for exploration and maintenance of the tenements; - After Majestic has earned 65% interest in the joint venture, both parties shall contribute in cash for further exploration and exploitation in proportion to its ownership interest.
 If a Party does not contribute, then the other Party may subscribe for and contribute, in which case the ownership interest of the non-contributing Party may be diluted.